What is a data-driven sales culture? Do data and culture go hand-in-hand?

-Data-driven sales is a clear, consistent and scalable way of improving sales performance and reaching goals based on facts.
+A data-driven sales approach provides us with a clear, consistent and scalable way of improving sales performance and reaching goals based on facts.

-- Capturing and optimizing use of data from different sources
+- Capturing and optimising the use of data – wherever it may be

 - Measuring and communicating key performance metrics underway